Slow Cooker Pumpkin Pie Pudding

 • Spray a 6-quart slow cooker with non-flavored oil spray.

-• In a large bowl whisk all the listed ingredients until well combined and smooth.
+• Whisk all the listed ingredients in a large bowl until they are well combined and smooth.

 • Cover with the lid and cook on low for 4- 6 hours or until set.
 DO NOT COOK ON THE HIGH SETTING.